 The scenic Lower Town and Upper Town districts are easy to explore by foot.

-Quebec City has numerous world-class hotels and AirBnB’s.
-To make sure that you’re in close proximity to the celebrations, book a place in Quebec’s picturesque Old Town.
+Quebec City has numerous world-class hotels, apartments and guest houses.
+To make sure that you’re in close proximity to the celebrations, book a place in Quebec’s picturesque Old Town from the map below.

 The nightlife in Quebec City is outstanding.
 Not only does it resemble Europe with its ancient buildings, charming stone edifices, and French being used everywhere, but they do know how to party like Europe, too.
 Having said that, you’ll be spoiled for choice when it comes to elegant bars, pubs, and dance clubs – with some even located right inside historical buildings.

 Quebec is the perfect destination for snow sport enthusiasts.
 Optimal conditions here make it a prime spot for skiing and snowboarding, with various ski resorts nearby.